athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 5/Elite Mutant Cryptid Snapdrake.md

     desc: "`pf2:1` Tail Scythe +19 (deadly d10, finesse, reach 10 feet)\n__Damage__  2d10 + 9 slashing"

   - name: "[[Creature Family Ability Glossary/(Cryptid, Mutant) Explosive End|Explosive End]]"
     desc: "  The mutant snapdrake's death reveals one last surprise as it explodes into splinters.
-When it dies, it explodes, dealing 5d6 piercing damage to each creature in a 10-foot emanation, with a basic DC 30 Reflex check save."
+When it dies, it explodes, dealing 5d6 piercing damage to each creature in a @Template[emanation|distance:10], with a basic DC 30 Reflex check save."

   - name: "Greater Forest Passage"
     desc: "  The snapdrake ignores difficult terrain and greater difficult terrain from plants and fungi."